 The human development degree provides preparation for graduate work leading to teaching, research, counseling, or administrative positions in domains such as academia, social services, and counseling.

 The department also administers an interdisciplinary doctoral program in Prevention Science.
-Students in the program learn to conduct basic research on risk and protective factors, and to develop, evaluate, and disseminate scientifically-based programs to promote the well-being of children, youth, and their families.
+Students in the program learn to conduct basic research on risk and protective factors, and to develop, evaluate, and disseminate evidence-based programs to promote the well-being of people across the lifespan.
 The program is offered in collaboration with the Colleges of Communication, Education, Medicine, and Nursing, as well as WSU Extension.
 Graduates are prepared for careers as faculty members, program evaluators, research analysts, and research associates to work in a range of settings including universities, research institutes, social service agencies, and consulting firms.